-- 1. Do one of the following: - Go to Connection > New Workspace. - In the Streams tab (in the right pane), right-click a stream and select New Workspace. - In the Workspaces tab (in the right pane), right-click and select New Workspace. - 2.
-If the Workspace Name dialog opens, enter a name and click OK.
+- 1. Use of the following three alternatives: - On the top menu, choose Connection > New Workspace. - In the Streams tab (in the right pane), right-click a stream and select New Workspace. - In the Workspaces tab (in the right pane), right-click and select New Workspace. - If P4V is configured to prompt for a new workspace name, the Workspace Name dialog appears.
+Enter a name and click OK.